Love Rollercoaster: Year-end charts

+Release history

 In other media

-The song was used, amongst other uses, in an advert for the Suzuki Jimny, in the 2020 film Harley Quinn: Birds of Prey, and in a promo for the Epcot ride Guardians of the Galaxy: Cosmic Rewind ahead of its opening in 2022; the song, although not played outright, is also referenced to on The Cleveland Show, serving as the title for the show's 11th episode of its pilot season.
-It was also used in the 2006 horror movie Final Destination 3, and it was also used in 2004 action-adventure video game Grand Theft Auto: San Andreas as song for radio station Bounce FM.
+The song was used, amongst other uses, in an advert for the Suzuki Jimny mini-SUV automobile, in the 2020 film Harley Quinn: Birds of Prey, and in a promo for the Disney Epcot ride Guardians of the Galaxy: Cosmic Rewind ahead of its opening in 2022; the song, although not played outright, is also referenced to on The Cleveland Show, serving as the title for the show's 11th episode of its pilot season.
+It was also used in the 2006 horror movie Final Destination 3, and was also used in 2004 action-adventure video game Grand Theft Auto: San Andreas as song for radio station Bounce FM.
+The Red Hot Chili Peppers version is used heavily in a scene from Beavis and Butthead Do America, where they are in a casino.